‘Check’ It Out

 To avoid the hassle of figuring out all the stipulations and fees that may come with signing up for an account at a conventional bank, the Credit Union offers Community Checking, which is a free checking account, when you sign up for eStatements.

-Checking accounts are actually transaction accounts.
-That means you can authorize the Credit Union to transfer money from your account to another person or organization either by writing a check that includes the words “Pay to the order of” or by electronic transfer.
+Since debit cards have become far more prevalent in our everyday lives, the name “checking account” can feel old fashioned.
+But checking accounts are really just transaction accounts.
+That means you can authorize the Credit Union to transfer money from your account to another person or organization, either by writing out a physical check that includes the words “Pay to the order of” or by electronic transfer.
+At the Credit Union, you can pay people or companies electronically in Online or Mobile Banking, under the Move Money section of the menu.
+(Read our FAQ for further assistance.)
 In contrast, a Savings Account is a non-transaction account and the only things you can do are withdrawals or transfers—electronic or traditional—to another account in your name.

 Doing Double Duty